-The quilts influenced by the status of women are layered with historical, political and social conditions which call attention to the circumstances of women around the world.
+The greater body of my work deals with issues adversely affecting women and children.
+The artworks influenced by the status of women are layered with historical, political and social conditions, which call attention to the circumstances of women around the world.
 Since the beginning of humanity, women have been worshipped, adored, cherished and admired.
 They also have been defamed, condemned, abused, maligned, raped and killed.
-The voices of women are vital to humanity and making quilts with feminist themes is one way to be heard.
-My intention is to invite the viewer into contemplation and raise awareness concerning issues the may not be familiar with.
+The voices of women are vital to humanity.
+My intention is to invite the viewer into contemplation and raise awareness concerning issues which may be unfamiliar."

 ~Carolyn L. Mazloomi